asamerh4/ansible-mesos/README.md

 ### clone spark/gdal/geotrellis repo & build a fat-jar

-The repo in `asamerh4/spark-eo-testbed` repo holds a scala project and is used to assemble all dependencies like geotrellis et al. to a single jar file.
-When `build.sh` is executed a docker image for assembling the jar file is built.
-The jar file is copied out from the container to the current path.
+The repo in `asamerh4/spark-eo-testbed` contains a scala project and is used to assemble all dependencies like geotrellis et al. to a single jar file.
+When `build.sh` is executed, a docker image for assembling the jar file is built.
+The jar file is then copied out from the container to the current path.

 ```sh
 ssh -i "{{ ssh-key }}" {{ meos-master-PublicIP }}